-End situation

-[IMAGE: end_situation_scoring_example]

-Three conservationist roles (burned out birder, enthusiastic planet saver and extinction rebel).

-The conservationist team starts with 5 points.

-The conservationist team loses 6 points because six nature tiles have been constructed by the development team (5-6=-1).
-They lose also 1 point because one species tile was destroyed without offsetting.
-The conservationist team gets +3 points for the three conservation areas (no points from conservation proposals).
-They get +2 points for the two offsetting sites on empty / species tiles and +2 points for one offsetting site on a polluted land tile.
-The conservationist team gets +2 points for one restoration site and 3+2=5 for the protest camp (+3 from the demonstration that became a protest camp (+2) and no points for the media campaigns).
-They also get +1 point for the cluster of one offsetting site and two conservation areas.

-The conservation team also gets +1 point because all nature tiles are open (face up) and +1 point because there are more sustainable constructed project tokens than other constructed tokens.
-In total, the conservation team gets 15 points.

-7. Terminology

-Game terms

-Game area / game board =

-Resource cost = This tells how many resource cards a player needs to discard in order to conduct the action.

-Knowledge cost = This tells how many knowledge cards a player needs to discard in order to conduct the action.
-Knowledge cost is represented with a knowledge symbol (OO) and a number, for example OO2.

-Funding deck

-Main deck

-Permit deck.
-This is a deck of 17 permit cards used in the permit process to determine if a project plan laid out on the game board gets accepted or denied by the permit authorities.
-(See permit process: pg.
-XX)

-Offsetting terms
+Image 8.
+Example 6 All three conservationist roles in the game.
+The conservationist team starts with +5 points.
+The team loses -6 points for the six nature tiles constructed with project tokens.
+Three offsetting sites bring +3 points.
+Three nature conservation areas bring +3 points.
+One restored site brings +2 points.
+Protest camp brings altogether +5 points (it was a demonstration which gave +3, and then +2). +1 points is brought by all nature tiles being open.
+Half, but not more than half constructed project tokens are sustainable, so 0 points for that.
+Altogether 13 points.

-Offsetting: Biodiversity offsetting is a nature conservation and land-use planning tool used to offset harmful impacts to local biodiversity caused by project construction.
+OFFSETTING VOCABULARY Offsetting: Biodiversity offsetting is a nature conservation and land-use planning tool used to offset harmful impacts to local biodiversity caused by project construction.
 This damage is offset beforehand through the improvement or restoration of similar nature elsewhere.
 Mitigation hierarchy: Preferred hierarchy of damage mitigation.
 When possible, harmful impacts to biodiversity should be completely avoided, then reduced as much as possible and only the last remaining unavoidable damage should be offset.
 Offsetting bank: Offsetting banks manage land for nature restoration in anticipation of development projects.
 Offsetting services are then sold to developers to offset their impacts.

-Offsetting ratio: The size of the restored area compared to the destroyed area.
-Ratios increase for species with higher conservation issues and uncertainty of restoration processes.
+Offsetting ratio: The size of the offset area compared to the destroyed area.
+Ratios should increase with the uncertainty regarding the success of offsetting.
 Ordinary nature: Often defined in opposition to nature valued for conservation or heritage purposes, "ordinary nature" means non-protected species and ecosystems heavily transformed by human activities.

-Conservation area: An area with conservation value that is being protected against degradation.
+Conservation area: An area with conservation value protected against degradation.

 Protest camps: Camps set up by activists to oppose to development and offsetting projects.
 No net loss: Offsetting and the mitigation hierarchy aim to achieve no net loss of biodiversity despite economic development and degradation of natural areas.
 Ecological restoration: Practices of restoring degraded and damaged ecosystems.
 Like-for-like: Ecological similarity (equivalence) between impacted and restored habitats.